Skip to content

 3. Creates run_manifest.json and events.jsonl in the same run directory.

-4. Starts a local run-manager worker, which then spawns the solver binary with input.nml as its argument.
+4. Starts a local run-manager worker, which then loads the solver shared library, creates a session, and points it at input.nml.

 5. Updates the status bar to show "Running …" and displays an indeterminate progress bar.

-Once the solver begins writing snapshots, the status bar switches to "iter=N t=T.TTTeee" and the progress bar fills proportionally to (sim_time / time_stop).
+Once the worker begins receiving progress from the solver session, the status bar switches to "iter=N t=T.TTTeee" and the progress bar fills proportionally to (sim_time / time_stop).

 Live Plot Updates

-While the solver runs, the four plot panels update whenever the run manager detects a new complete snapshot file (by default snapshot.dat):
+While the solver runs, the four plot panels update whenever the worker emits a new in-memory solution_frame event:

 • Density — ρ [kg/m³]